MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint-create.md

 ms.date: 02/24/2022
 ---

-# Create a private endpoint for Azure Data Explorer (public preview)
+# Create a private endpoint for Azure Data Explorer

 Use an Azure [private endpoint](/azure/private-link/private-endpoint-overview) to connect to your cluster in your [Azure virtual network](/azure/virtual-network/virtual-networks-overview) (VNet).